Street Singer (film)

-Street Singer is a 1938 Hindi film directed by Phani Majumdar.
-It was produced by New Theatres Calcutta and was Phani Majumdar's first Hindi film as a director.
+Street Singer is a 1938 Indian film directed by Phani Majumdar.
+It was produced by New Theatres of Calcutta and was Phani Majumdar's first Hindi film as a director.
 The film was made in Bengali as Sathi in the same year.
-It starred K. L. Saigal, Kanan Devi, Jagdish Sethi and Bikram Kapoor.
+It stars K. L. Saigal, Kanan Devi, Jagdish Sethi and Bikram Kapoor.
 The music was composed by R. C. Boral with lyrics written by Arzu (Arzoo) Lucknavi.
 Two street urchins dream of singing and making it big in the glamorous world of theatre in Calcutta.
 They grow up with the girl being employed while the boy is not.
 The story follows them through first their enchantment and then the disillusionment with the theatre.
 Finally both choose to return to their roots in the village.

 Plot

 Bhulwa helps Manju escape from a burning orphanage and from the care of the tyrannical manager of the orphanage.
 The two street urchins go from village to village, singing and making money.
 Bhulwa’s big dream is to someday sing in a theatre in Calcutta.
 Several years later both are singing on the streets in Calcutta and Manju is employed by a theatre to sing.
 Bhulwa encourages her through her nervousness and she becomes a popular singer.
 However her attitude towards servants and other people changes and Bhulwa is disappointed and tells her off.
 Bhulwa is still struggling but manages to get a chance to sing on the radio.

 Manju learns of his singing assignment when she listens to him sing on the radio.
 Feeling slighted she decides to sing Bhulwa’s song in a new style, the way the actor-manager Kailash wants.
 She leaves a message with the servant asking him to send Bhulwa to the theatre.
 Bhulwa gets drenched in the rain and is feverish but he goes to listen to Manju.
 On hearing the new tune given to his favourite song he gets aggressive on the stage and then leaves from there.
 Manju by now is repentant and decides to search for him.
 She asks the manager-actor Kailash to drive her and searches the roads by which both had travelled to come to the city.
 She spies Bhulwa in a boat which is being tossed around due to the wind and storm.
 The boat crashes against the banks.
 Manju rushes to Bhulwa and cradles his head on her lap.
 Kailash leaves them, while both look towards the road leading to the village.